 Cronitor uses past performance to notify you when your job runs significantly slower than expected.
 Our prediction algorithm grows more precise as we learn more about your job performance but it won't work perfectly for every job.
 If you are receiving has not completed when expected alerts earlier than you would like, you can increase the "grace period" for your monitor or provide a specific expected duration for the job:

 To send duration alerts, Cronitor must know when your job starts running and when it completes successfully.
 To

 report these events, you should run your job using

 /run endpoint as your job starts and

 as it exits successfully.
-For more details on ping URL endpoints and where you should integrate your ping requests,
+For more details on Ping API endpoints and where you should integrate your ping requests,

 If you don't expect your job to start immediately at the scheduled time, expand the grace time on your monitor.
 Ensure your grace period exceeds any intentional or expected delay.

 In some systems, cron schedules can have 6 values, meaning either seconds or year.
 In both cases, Cronitor attempts to ignore this additional value.
 We hope to expand support and handling for these more precise schedules.

 For Cronitor to alert you when something goes wrong with your job a small amount of integration work is required to tell Cronitor when your job runs.
 The absolute easiest way to do this is

 cronitor exec, but you can tell Cronitor nearly everything it needs with just a couple